 Meanwhile, the complete permanent hair color process can lighten hair and embeds color more deeply into hair.
 This is why it provides full coverage for grays and complete hair color changes, and lasts much longer than semi permanent hair color.
 Madison Reed formulated Radiant Cream Color without harsh chemicals like ammonia, and included natural, nourishing ingredients for hair to stay healthier-looking, which helps the color last even longer.

-Color Reviving Gloss Cheat Sheet (Semi Permanent Hair Color with Temporary Hair Dye)
+Color Reviving Gloss Cheat Sheet (Semi Perm Hair Color with Temporary Hair Dye)

 - Semi permanent hair color is also called hair gloss and adds shine